Miami VA Healthcare System

 Testing for COVID-19Currently, VA is testing patients and employees who are symptomatic as well as those who are scheduled for medical procedures.
 We are also testing employees and residents of our Community Living Centers and other inpatient units in accordance with current CDC guidance.

 Pharmacy Refills and Mail Order Prescriptions

 During the COVID-19 pandemic, Veterans may have noticed increased shipping times for mail order prescriptions as more Americans are using delivery options.
 Re-order medication refills as early as possible.
 Refill requests can be made as soon as you receive a prescription.
 We encourage Veterans to sign up for USPS Informed Delivery and UPS MyChoice – both are free services that notify you when packages are on the way.
 You may also order and track certain prescriptions in MyHealtheVet.

 Safety Measures at Our FacilitiesYour safety is important to us.
 The following measures have been implemented:

-- All individuals should wear appropriate face masks (cloth, surgical/generic) while on our campuses and in our facilities; health care providers will wear appropriate personal protective equipment (PPE)
+- All individuals are required to wear appropriate face masks (surgical/generic) while on our campuses and in our facilities; health care providers will wear appropriate personal protective equipment (PPE)